rayhog/aviator-jekyll-template/_documentation/tql1.04.md

         attribute of the software product node to get names of software products. <br>
    3. For queries that involve more than one node, identify any relationships that connect the nodes.<br>
    4. Note any conditions that you want to apply to filter the data.
-   5. Decide on any aliases that you need to add to nodes so you use them in with the `RETURN` clause.
+   5. Decide on any aliases that you need to add to nodes so you can use them in the `RETURN` clause.
    6. Write your MATCH statement

   To view a list of attributes for any node, you use the